CaiYitao/TF_Gene_Interaction_Prediction/README.md

-# TF_gene_interaction_prediction for PHD Retreat
+# Transcription Factors and Genes Interaction Prediction for PHD Retreat project

-create the working environment by running
+Create the working environment by running

 ```python